 Through hobbies, you are essentially avoiding triggers that are connected to your addiction.
 You can also begin to associate certain triggers with new, more positive thoughts and feelings.

-Don’t Substitute for Your Addiction
+Don’t Substitute Hobbies for Your Addiction

-As you become more involved in your newfound hobbies, be sure that you are not using these activities to substitute for your addiction.
+As you become more involved in your new hobbies, be sure that you are not using these activities to substitute for your addiction.
 For example, when recovering addicts begin replacing old habits with new ones, they can run the risk of becoming obsessed with the new habits.